 APOCP 13th General Assembly & Scientific Conference Kuching, Sarawak, Malaysia 28-30 September 2026

-The Scientific Programme (subject to change) is now available: [Download Programme PDF]
+The Scientific Programme (subject to change) is now available: [Download Programme in a PDF file]

 More information will be posted soon, including registration and abstract submission details, as well as venue/accommodation and sponsorship/exhibition information.
 Please check back regularly — watch this space for updates.